isomerpages/govtech-gobusiness/index.md

 sections:
     - hero:
         title: Exemption from Suspension of Activities
-        subtitle: You should ensure the following
+        subtitle: We will continue to review the manpower strength that your company deploys at the work premises during this period.
+As you continue to operate your Essential Service, you are required to comply with all applicable laws, including the provisions of the Infectious Diseases Act and any regulations promulgated thereunder, Part 7 of the COVID-19 (Temporary Measures) Act 2020 and the COVID-19 (Temporary Measures) (Control Order) Regulations 2020.
         background: /images/hero-banner.jpg
-        url: /regulations2020/
+#        url: /regulations2020/
-        button: CLick Here
+#        button: CLick Here
         key_highlights:
         - title: General Exemption
           url: https://go.gov.sg/generalexemption